RIKEN-RCCS/WHEEL/README.md

 please note that:

  - do not change any files under public (it will be overwritten after you run build script)
- - you have to run `npm run build` after you change somthing in 'src'
+ - you have to run `npm run prepare` after you change somthing in 'src'

 ## scripts